Christian Bale: Personal life

-Bale has lived in Los Angeles since the 1990s.
-He holds US citizenship.
-Bale married Sandra "Sibi" Blažić, an American former model of Serbian descent, in Las Vegas on 29 January 2000.
+Bale has lived in Los Angeles since the 1990s and holds both UK and US citizenships.
+He married Sandra "Sibi" Blažić, an American former model of Serbian descent, in Las Vegas on 29 January 2000.
 They have a daughter and a son.
-In 2000, Bale became feminist Gloria Steinem's stepson following her marriage to his father, who died in 2003 of brain lymphoma.
+In 2000, Bale's father married feminist Gloria Steinem; he died in 2003 of brain lymphoma.

 On 22 July 2008, Bale was arrested in London after his mother and his sister Sharon reported him to the police for an alleged assault at a hotel.
 He was released on bail.
 Bale denied the allegations and later called the incident "a deeply personal matter".
 On 14 August, the Crown Prosecution Service declared they would take no further action against him because of "insufficient evidence to afford a realistic prospect of conviction".

-Bale became a vegetarian at seven years old but in 2009 said he was "in and out of the vegetarianism now".
+Bale became a vegetarian at the age of seven, but in 2009 he stated that he was "in and out of the vegetarianism now".
 He had stopped eating red meat after reading the children's book Charlotte's Web.
 An animal rights activist, he supports the organisations Greenpeace, the World Wide Fund for Nature, the Doris Day Animal League, the Dian Fossey Gorilla Fund International and Redwings Horse Sanctuary.
 While promoting The Flowers of War in December 2011, Bale, with a crew from the television network CNN, attempted to visit Chen Guangcheng, a confined blind barefoot lawyer, in a village in eastern China.
 He was forced to retreat after scuffling with guards at a checkpoint.
 Bale finally met Chen at a dinner held by the nonprofit Human Rights First the following year, during which he presented Chen with an award.
 Bale voiced Chen's story in Amnesty International's podcast, In Their Own Words.

-Bale is the co-founder of Together California, an organization working to build a foster care village in Palmdale, California, US.
-The project, which Bale has pursued for 16 years, aims to keep siblings in foster care together.
-He co-founded the organization with Eric Esrailian, a physician, and Tim McCormick, a foster care expert.
-After a groundbreaking ceremony on 7 February 7 2024, construction began on the $22 million village, which will include 12 homes, a 7,000-square-foot community centre, and two studio flats for youth transitioning out of the foster system.
-The first homes are expected to open in late 2025 or early 2026.
+Bale supports recognition of the Armenian genocide.

+Along with Eric Esrailian and Tim McCormick, Bale co-founded California Together, an organization aiming to construct a $22 million village in Palmdale, California to help siblings in foster care remain together.